 How to Assist a Student With a Disability

 If a student discloses they have a disability, or you suspect they do, encourage the student to register with the Student Disability Resource Center in order to receive accommodations.
 Students may register at any time.
-Click here for our student referral form.
+Complete our student referral form if you sense a student may benefit from accommodations.

 Test proctoring procedures, sample syllabi statements, classroom accessibility tips.